python/cpython/Doc/library/cmd.rst

 .. attribute:: Cmd.use_rawinput

    A flag, defaulting to true.
-If true, :meth:`cmdloop` uses :func:`input` to display a prompt and read the next command; if false, :meth:`sys.stdout.write` and :meth:`sys.stdin.readline` are used.
+If true, :meth:`cmdloop` uses :func:`input` to display a prompt and read the next command.
 (This means that by importing :mod:`readline`, on systems that support it, the interpreter will automatically support :program:`Emacs`\ -like line editing  and command-history keystrokes.)

+   If false, :meth:`self.stdout.write` and :meth:`self.stdin.readline` are used.
+   (:attr:`self.stdout` and :attr:`self.stdin` are set at the instantiation.
+   By default, :data:`sys.stdout` and :data:`sys.stdin` are used.)

 .. _cmd-example: